appleplectic/pyshell/README.md

 ```

-PyBash is regular Python code, with a few extra features:
+PyShell is regular Python code, with a few extra features:

 Place in front of a line an exclamation mark for that line to be run inside the shell; i.e.: